 Waking up after your operation

-Most people wake up fairly quickly after brain surgery.
-But in a few situations, your surgeon might decide to keep you asleep for a few days more, to help you recover.
+Most people wake up a few hours after their brain surgery.
+But sometimes, your surgeon might decide to keep you asleep for a few days after surgery, to help you recover.
 They use sedatives to keep you asleep.

 Observations and checks

-Your nurse will be taking your neurological observations.
-These are the same tests you had before your operation.
-For example, the nurse will check how alert you are.
-And shine a light into your eyes to check that your pupils react.
+Your nurse or doctor does checks called neurological observations (neuro obs) to check how alert you are.
+These are the same tests you had before the operation.
+Your nurse asks you questions and might shine a light into your eyes to see if the pupils react.

-If your head was shaved when you went to theatre, it may be a shock when you first see yourself.
+If your head was shaved during the operation, it may be a shock when you first see yourself.
 Your hair will grow back but the speed at which it grows can vary between people.
-Your head may be itchy at first, but try not to scratch too close to your wound.
+Your head may be itchy at first.
+Try not to scratch too close to your wound.

-Your jaw might be stiff and painful if your operation was near your temple (between the side of your eye and your hairline).
+Your jaw might be stiff and painful if your operation was between the side of your eye and hairline.
 This might last a few days or weeks after surgery.
-You may find it difficult to open your jaw.
-This is because the surgeon had to move or cut the muscles of the jaw.
-The stiffness gets better by itself in a short time.
-Making chewing movements or chewing gum helps.
+You may find it difficult to open your jaw wide.
+This is because the surgeon had to move or cut the muscles of your jaw.
+Making chewing movements can help with this.